Warden vs Uptime Kuma: The Next-Generation Upgrade

 • You’re running production services with SLA commitments

-• You want integrated SSL certificate monitoring
+• You want multi-zone monitoring (Cloud plan)

 • You need a managed option as a backup or alternative to self-hosting